estatelelashvili/testmycv/CV.md

 * Bachelor’s degree in psychology at the Tbilisi Ilia State University.

 ## English level: C1
 I am fluent in english.
 I can communicate, study and work in english-speaking environment.
 I have studied english at school, then I continued studing english at the univesity.
-I have studied Coursera Deep Learning online course in english language.
+I have studied and accomplished Coursera Deep Learning online course in english language.
 Also a have attended several summer schools in informatics there communication language was english.